hassaan4584/Swiftjective-C/_posts/2018-06-08-iOS-12-Notable-UIKit-Additions.md

 tags: ["UIKit"]
 title: "iOS 12: Notable UIKit Additions"
 author: Jordan Morgan
-description: "Our favorite framework for user interface creations becomes faster and more nimble with iOS 12."
+description: "Our favorite framework for user interface creations becomes faster and a bit more nimble with iOS 12."
 image: /assets/images/logo.png
 ---
 And here we are.
 We've finally got a good look at iOS 12 and all it has on offer.
 Though some chose to view it as a tame maintenance release, tagging it as such is a disservice and there was plenty to digest during the WWDC keynote.